lingtalfi/TheBar/discussions/form-multiplier.md

-The two properties
+The form multiplier array
 ----------
 2020-11-13

-There are two properties to remember:
+There form multiplier array consists of two properties:

 - **pivot**
 - **item_id**